A Foodcentric Life

 For sweeteners:

-• I use a monk fruit simple syrup for sweetness with no added sugar.
+Use a monk fruit simple syrup or maple syrup for sweetness with no added sugar.
 You can also use maple syrup or honey but they add their own flavor.
-Granular mink fruit works too, or chocolate stevia drops.
+Granular monk fruit works too, or chocolate stevia drops.

 Nutrition